Drive your career forward with enhanced skills and expertise in decommissioning.

 As UK and other offshore basins mature, decommissioning offshore infrastructure is creating new challenges for government and industry – and new career opportunities.

-- Gain the knowledge and expertise to address the regulatory aspects of decommissioning.
+• Gain the knowledge and expertise to address the regulatory aspects of decommissioning.

-- Cover international, domestic and comparative law.
+• Cover international, domestic and comparative law.

-- Attain sought-after expertise to advance your career in this rapidly developing sector.
+• Attain sought-after expertise to advance your career in this rapidly developing sector.

 Join a flexible online course that fits around full-time work, and study with a top UK law school at the heart of the European energy sector.

-Who is this online decommissioning course for?
+Who can join this online decommissioning course?

 This is not just a course for lawyers.
 Understanding the legal aspects of decommissioning is important for anyone involved in the process.